harel-coffee/Ascending_neuron_screen_analysis_pipeline-auto/README.md

 ```bash
 $ conda env create -f DLC-CPU.yaml
 ```
+And DeepLabcut is intalled and ready to use.

 **3. Install R and the packages**
 We use R 3.6.1 to develop some part of anaylsis pipeline, you can find more information about R [here](https://stat.ethz.ch/pipermail/r-announce/2019/000643.html).